groue/GRMustache/guides/runtime.md

 You can thus provide rendering methods with NSDictionary instances, or custom objects with properties or methods whose name match the keys in the template tags.

+    // This template waits for a `name` key:
     GRMustacheTemplate *template = [GRMustacheTemplate parseString:@"{{name}}" error:NULL];

+    // Those two objects provide this `name` key:
     NSDictionary *dictionary = [NSDictionary dictionaryWithObject:@"dictionary" forKey:@"name"];
     Person *arthur = [Person personWithName:@"arthur"];